Going "Home" to Bollywood Tandoor, After Little India Permanently Closed in Cebu City

 Bollywood Tandoor Facebook Page |

 As I went back to Bollywood, I started eating more of their meals, both vegetarian and non-vegetarian.
 I could eat a vegetarian meal on one go and a meat dish on the next.
-In fact, it was their older, now closed, restaruant Mr. India, that got me into the Indian food craze.
-Mr. India was too small to accomodate the success that Mr. Soni Vasnani, was having.
+In fact, it was their older, now closed, restaurant, Mr. India, that got me into the Indian food craze.
+Mr. India was too small to accomodate the success that Mr. Soni Vasnani was having.
 Bollywood Tandoor was soon born and has evolved into a much better model.

 Comments